 Zero Power and Trigger Conditioning

 A couple of components can be added to achieve zero power consumption while waiting for a trigger.
 In this mode, the board is off until triggered with a positive signal to an external 2N5060 SCR instead of a negative pulse to the RST pin.
 The board sends the alert message, if any, then enters deep sleep.
 The low power consumption of deep sleep causes the SCR to turn off completely, and the board is ready for the next trigger.
-In this mode, any external circuitry connected to the board pins must not consume anything greater than 5mA or so as this will prevent the SCR from turning off.
+Any external circuitry connected to the board pins must not consume greater than 5mA or so as this will prevent the SCR from turning off.